MA, PhD, FRSA, FIMMM

 Dr Claire Barlow is a sustainability and materials engineer, with a particular interest in the end-of-life of products, their re-use and recycling.

 Dr Claire Barlow studied for both her undergraduate degree and her PhD at Cambridge University, at the Department of Materials Science and Girton College.
-She joined the faculty in the Engineering Department, serving successively as Course Director for the Manufacturing Engineering Tripos, Director of Undergraduate Education, Deputy Head of Engineering Department, with special responsibility for teaching, and also as Interim Head of Department.
+She joined the faculty in the Engineering Department, serving successively as Course Director for the Manufacturing Engineering Tripos, Director of Undergraduate Education, Deputy Head of Engineering Department with special responsibility for teaching, and also as Interim Head of Department.

 She has been a Senior Member at Newnham College since 1980.

 Dr Claire Barlow works on materials engineering and is particularly interested in how we can reduce the environmental impact of the way we use materials, looking at their whole lifecycle.